Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- In last week's contest against the Lions, Patterson carried the ball seven times for 14 yards and scored one touchdown.

-- During his last three games, Patterson has 90 rushing yards (30.0 per game) on 34 carries with two touchdowns.
+- Over his last three games, Patterson has rushed for 90 yards on 34 carries (30.0 ypg), with two touchdowns.

 Patterson's Atlanta Teammates